mozilla/extension-workshop/documentation/publish/add-on-policies.md

 ## Content

 Add-ons that make use of Mozilla trademarks must comply with the [Mozilla Trademark Policy](https://www.mozilla.org/foundation/trademarks/policy/).
-If the add-on uses “Firefox” in its name, the naming standard the add-on is expected to follow is “<Add-on name> for Firefox”.
+If the add-on uses “Firefox” in its name, the naming standard the add-on is expected to follow is “&lt;Add-on name&gt; for Firefox”.

 In addition, add-ons listed on addons.mozilla.org (AMO) must adhere to the following policies: